All Episodes

 Yeah, well, I'd like to see Justin Trudeau.

-Listen, I'm trying to be politically correct in this, because there are three ways to Sunday I could go off the deep end in this whole thing.
+Listen, I'm trying to be politically correct in this because there are three ways to Sunday I could go off the deep end in this whole thing.

-First of all, I wasn't if I just heard that, I wasn't even sure if that was a man talking, to be honest with you.
+First of all, I wasn't, if I just heard that, I wasn't even sure if that was a man talking, to be honest with you.

-He's a man who understands what it's like to be a woman.
+I couldn't tell if it was a he's a man who understands what it's like to be a woman.

 I guess so.

-And there's really not a lot more to say about that.
+There's really not a lot more to say about that.

 I guess so.